corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 Same compatibility as Gigastructural Engineering & More (3.1).

 Built for Stellaris version 3.1.\* "Lem."
-Not compatible with achievements.
+Not compatible with achievements, but neither are the dependencies.

 ### Required Dependency Mods